Knowledge base

 To display the headers of an email from the Mail Infomaniak interface:

-- Open the relevant message and click on the action menu â‹® on the right.
+- Open the concerned message and click on the action menu â‹® on the right.

 - From the menu that appears, select View headers: